Mama Living Abroad

 • Heat the oven to 400°F/200°C.

-• Whisk the maple syrup with a tablespoon of water when ready to bake and brush it all over the Challah.
+• Whisk the topping ingredients and, when ready to bake and brush it all over the Challah.

 • Sprinkle on sesame seeds.

-• Slide the Challah on its baking sheet into the oven and bake for 25 to 30 minutes.
+• Slide the Challah on its baking sheet into the oven and bake for 30 to 40 minutes.
 The Challah is done when it is a rich golden brown and registers 190°F/90°C in the very middle with an instant-read thermometer.
+If the crust is browning too rapidly, you can tent the Challah with aluminum foil.
+This will shield the outer layer from direct heat and slow down the browning process, giving the interior more time to cook.

 • Let the Challah cool on a cooling rack.